 It seems hard to believe in this nanny-state, hyper-regulated age, but once upon a time a minor child could declare independence and nobody would stop him.
 And that is exactly what I did.
 About midway through my Junior year, I decided that school had nothing more to offer me, so I dropped out, moved out of my mom’s house, got a menial job and an apartment of my own.
 I was one of the first kids of my cohort to get his own place, so my crappy little apartment became something of a social hub.
 Randall was a frequent visitor.
 He had a car and we both liked to drink beer, smoke pot and cruise aimlessly down country back roads.
 And so that was how we spent many of our idle days: a case of Schlitz longnecks in the cooler, a bag of weed under the seat, and the back roads of Central Texas filling the windshield.
 Sometimes we talked, solving various problems and issuing assorted decrees.
 And sometime we just let the miles pass in comfortable silence.

-Randall was the middle child of seven siblings, each about as different from each other as siblings could be.
+Randall was the exact middle child of seven siblings, each about as different from each other as siblings are likely to be.
 Wyatt, the oldest, had moved to California as a teenager and returned to Austin at age 30.
 Wyatt had a certain low-rent charisma, a swagger, and an air of mysterious menace.
 He spoke like a late night DJ from one of those jazz stations at the far end of the FM dial, cool and unctuous.
 Without giving away any details, he hinted about a glamorous outlaw past with the Black Panthers.
 He played the role to the hilt, too, right down to the black beret and turtleneck.
 It was all schtick, of course, but it earned him a certain minor celebrity around the ‘hood.
-It also got him lots of girls, especially white girls, who swallowed his bullshit without question.
+It also got him lots of girls, especially white girls, who swallowed the gangster bullshit without question.
 They came and went, fawning and fussing over him, competing to be his favorite.
 They usually left for good, though, after he slapped them around a time or two, which he always did sooner or later.
 Wyatt fancied himself a chess master, and made a great show of mentoring us lesser sorts.
 It didn’t take too long to figure out that he was about as much a chess master as he was a Black Panther, and after I beat him one time too many he threw a fit, stormed out of the room and refused to play me again.

 Wally Ray, the second oldest boy, was like a lightweight, less charismatic, less menacing version of Wyatt.
 He was a handsome guy, but not much more.
 Envious of Wyatt’s high profile, Wally hung around him almost nonstop, hoping perhaps, that the magic might rub off.
 Wally had way more ego than his talents could justify, and often made exaggerated claims we all knew to be untrue.
 He was also rather dismissive to me, whom he called “the little white boy,” although never to my face.
 Eventually he started trying to push me around and we butted heads.
 One time I was seated in a chair that he claimed as his own, and when I refused to vacate it, he started to pick me up and set me aside.
 He got only partway there before I twisted violently out of his grasp and leaped into a fighting stance, ready to do battle.
 Randall got between us and settled things down.
 Wally, clearly not expecting my enraged reaction, made some tough-guy noises and left in a huff.
 But he never bothered me again.

 There were two sisters in the Whitney brood.
 Diane, the second oldest child, had moved out some years before but came around at least a couple of times every week.
 She was serious and hard-working, the classic Good Daughter.
 Diane was like an understudy to Randall’s mom, a chronically frazzled, busybodyish woman by the name of Gladys, and took charge when she wasn’t around.
 Diane was old school, and at first regarded rather warily the upstart white boy who kept coming around.
 But I treated her nicely, engaged her in conversation whenever possible, and eventually she came to approve of me.
-Phyllis, younger than Randall, was a classic ditz, perky and cute, with magnificent dimples.
+Phyllis, Randall’s immediate junior, was a classic ditz, perky and cute, with magnificent dimples.
 She was one of the bounciest, happiest persons you could ever meet.
 I remember thinking that it had to hurt to smile all the time like that.
 Though I never told Randall, for a time I had a bit of a crush on her.

 Two brothers brought up the rear.
 Paul, tall and skinny, was a serious lad with, as far as I could tell, not even a trace of humor.
 He always seemed vaguely troubled, and spent a lot of time by himself.
 Sometimes when he was alone you could see him moving his mouth, as though carrying on a conversation.
 Paul was a habitual sleepwalker, and once caused a minor furor by wandering into a neighbor’s yard in the middle of the night and trying to enter their screened-in porch.
 Chris, the youngest, was like an overgrown child, trusting and completely without guile.
 Like his sister Phyllis, he had an flawlessly sunny disposition, and I never once saw him sad or angry.
 He took things as they came and seemed to have little ambition.
 For some reason Chris was drawn to me, in an almost groupie-ish kind of way, and fussed over me endlessly.
 On one level I was flattered, but mostly I was just embarrassed by the attention.
 A few years ago I chanced to pull up next to Chris at a stoplight.
 He had gained a lot of weight and lost most of his hair, but otherwise looked much the same.
 I made no effort to get his attention, and was relieved when he pulled away without spotting me.